Search

 For instance:

-Because prior COLAs can lead to an increase in tax liability for those who postpone benefits until after age 62, it's important to plan accordingly.
-When you apply for benefits, you can ask the SSA to withhold federal taxes from your monthly payment so you don't have any surprises during the tax filing season.
-Working with a financial advisor can provide you with personalized guidance for reducing the impact on your finances.
+Because past cost-of-living adjustments (COLAs) can increase your tax liability—especially if you delay claiming benefits beyond age 62—it’s important to plan ahead.
+When you apply for benefits, you can ask the SSA to withhold federal taxes from your monthly payment to avoid surprises during tax season.
+And working with a financial advisor can help you create a strategy that helps reduce the tax impact to your financial plan.

 Planning for inflation